 While we revere their memory, let us resolve that we too shall transmit this ancient truth to all who follow after, pure and unimpaired, as it was transmitted to us.
 So mote it be.

 (Wor.
 Brethren the Board is closed, the Lodge is at refreshment, there will be a short intermission to enable you to offer your individual congratulations to Wor.
 Bro.______.)

-Taken from the Super Excellent Master ritual of the Order of the Royal Arch, MW Bro.
-Laurence Healey, Grand Master for 1953-1954, introduced the Circle of Friendship into the Board of Installed Masters ceremony, without authority.
+Derived from the Super Excellent Master ritual of the Order of the Royal Arch, MW Bro.
+Laurence Healey, Grand Master for 1952-1953, introduced the Circle of Friendship into the Board of Installed Masters ceremony, without authority.
 From a stencil duplicated copy in the Archive of the Grand Lodge of British Columbia and Yukon.
-Usage common into the 1990s in Vancouver's Lower Mainland.
+The use of variations was common until 2019 across the jurisdiction.
 The Board of Installed Masters ritual, available through the Grand Secretary's office, was taken from Franklin Thomas' Revised Working, London (1888).